jlegatheaux/RC2020-assignments/assignment-3/PART-2.md

 ```
 ### Demos: HTTP client and server

-In the source code repository you will find a very simple HTTP client [**SimpleHttpClient.java**](./exemplo3/SimpleHttpClient.java) that is able to request an object denoted by the url passed as argument.
+In the source code repository you will find a very simple HTTP client [**SimpleHttpClient.java**](./exemplo3/SimpleHttpClient.java) that is able to request an object denoted by the url given as argument.
 The reply of the server is shown to the user (but it is not parsed, nor interpreted).

 Study its code and try to access some other urls like for example: